How to Use Home Equity to Weather the COVID‑19 Pandemic

 Evaluating your options

 There are two common ways to access the equity in your home.
 The first is a home equity line of credit, or HELOC.
-With a HELOC, you can draw on your line of credit for various purposes, such fixing a leaking roof or covering bills while you ride out the pandemic.
+With a HELOC, you can draw on your line of credit for various purposes, such as fixing a leaking roof or covering bills while you ride out the pandemic.
 You don't have to use all the credit at once, which is helpful if you're not sure exactly how much you need.

 HELOCs have variable rates, which means that if rates increase, your monthly payments will as well.
 These rates are based on the prime rateD plus or minus a certain percentage—as the prime rate goes up, so will your payment.
 So you'll want to be clear on what your rate is and how much it can potentially increase in the future.